Texas Porch

 Why premiums run high

 Much of your bill is about where you live, not just your record.
-Texas hail, hurricanes, flooding, and tornadoes drive big catastrophe claims; vehicle theft and dense city traffic add more; and a lot of uninsured drivers raise costs for everyone.
+Texas hail, hurricanes, flooding, and tornadoes drive big catastrophe claims.
+Vehicle theft and dense city traffic add more.
+And a lot of uninsured drivers raise costs for everyone.
 You can shop and compare for free at HelpInsure.com.

 What Texas requires, and how proof works

 You need proof of coverage at two moments: when you drive and when you register.
-If an officer pulls you over, you must show evidence of coverage on request, and Texas law specifically allows an image displayed on your phone, so a card on your screen is fine.
+If an officer pulls you over, you must show proof of coverage on request.
+Texas law allows an image shown on your phone, so a card on your screen is fine.
 To register or renew at your county tax office, you bring proof of current liability insurance.
-Behind the scenes, the state runs TexasSure, a joint program of four agencies that matches active policies to registered vehicles.
-If the system can't match your car to a policy, it mails you a letter to verify coverage within 10 days.
+Behind the scenes, the state runs TexasSure.
+It is a joint program of four agencies that matches active policies to registered vehicles.
+Check that the VIN on your policy matches the VIN on the vehicle and registration.
+If it does not, ask your insurance company to correct it.

 Why premiums run high, and how to shop smart

 The good news: Texas gives you a free, official way to shop.
-HelpInsure.com, run by TDI and the Office of Public Insurance Counsel, lets you find and compare auto policies from companies selling in Texas.
-TDI's advice is practical: get quotes from several companies, compare the same coverage levels side by side (a cheaper policy may simply cover less), check a company's complaint record, and buy only from licensed companies.
+HelpInsure.com is run by TDI and the Office of Public Insurance Counsel.
+It lets you find and compare auto policies from companies selling in Texas.
+TDI's advice is practical.
+Get quotes from several companies.
+Compare the same coverage levels side by side, since a cheaper policy may simply cover less.
+Check a company's complaint record, and buy only from licensed companies.
 Don't cancel your old policy until the new one is actually in force.
-You can call the TDI Help Line at 800-252-3439 to confirm a company is licensed and review its complaint history, and ask about discounts for fewer miles, a clean record, autopay, paperless billing, and pay-per-mile programs.
+You can call the TDI Help Line at 800-252-3439 to confirm a company is licensed and review its complaint history.
+Also ask about discounts for fewer miles, a clean record, autopay, paperless billing, and pay-per-mile programs.

 Auto-insurance words, translated